weeksling/josh-to-11/_content/post/2021/0000-00-00-we-need-your-experience.md

 ---

-- We talk a lot about experience but we usually talk in terms of "more === better"
-- A title of "Senior Engineer," regardless of other qualifications, always has some idea of "longer experience than others"
-- This title typically comes with additional pay so we can draw a line from "more experience" to "more value in the organization"
-- Through journaling, talking to people, and constant reframing, I can now come to the conclusion that I always have something to offer.
-- At every point in your life, you have something to offer someone else.
-- Every step of the way, you have something to offer people one or many steps ahead of you on a similar journey as well as one or many steps behind.
+## What I want to say

+- More experience is not always better (think: higher title -> higher pay)
+- We need people at all experience levels; don't let your level stop you
+- Regardless of your level, occasionally invoke another level
+- We often envy those with more, pity those with less
+- We often see the additional knowledge but miss the additional biases
+- We seem to only concentrate way down the path.
+We want to get there and know all the things and be able to do all of the stuff.
+- Beginner's mind can be invoked or forced
 - As someone just getting started down a path, you have a perspective on the road ahead and the world around you and what it took to take even a first step that you will lose, forever, as you continue down that road.
-- As someone part-way through the journey, you have a similar forwards and backwards perspective which is now combined with experience, mistakes, achievements, etc that you didn't have before.
-You stuck with it.
-You made progress.
-You can look back and facepalm.
-- But we seem to only concentrate way down the path.
-We want to get there and know all the things and be able to do all of the stuff.

 https://twitter.com/laurieontech/status/1250900874743947267

 ---